Union Berlin: Daring to dream of Bundesliga football | DW | 22.05.2019

 "Scheisse, wir steigen auf," read the banner at the Alte Försterei two seasons ago.

-The slogan (Crap, we're getting promoted) from Union Berlin fans was a tongue-in-cheek reaction to the club moving into 2nd position after a 2-0 win against Würzburg on Matchday 23 of the season.
+The slogan ("Crap, we're getting promoted") from Union Berlin fans was a tongue-in-cheek reaction to the club moving into second position after a 2-0 win against Würzburg on Matchday 23 of the season.
 But it also held more than a hint of honesty.

 But a club whose fan base doesn't want to be promoted?
 The concept is quite alien given the purpose of football is to win football matches in today's race for maximizing profits.